 Who's at Risk for Ovarian Germ Cell Tumors?

 No one knows exactly why some women get ovarian germ cell tumors.
 But you're more likely to develop this type of tumor if you have a birth defect affecting the:

 - Nervous system

 You're also at higher risk if you have a certain genetic condition that causes extra or missing sex chromosomes.

-Factors that increase your chance for ovarian cancer include:
+These factors increase your chance for ovarian cancer:

 - Family history of ovarian cancer, especially in mother, sister or daughter